rtmrtmrtmrtm/weakmon/README.md

 # weakmon

-This software implements a terminal-window program for HF JT65 (jt65i.py).
-With an Elecraft K3, jt65i.py can listen for CQs on multiple receivers simultaneously, and switch the receiver(s) among bands each minute.
+This software implements terminal-window programs for HF JT65 (jt65i.py) and FT8 (ft8i.py).
+With an Elecraft K3, both can listen for CQs on multiple receivers simultaneously, and switch the receiver(s) among bands each minute.